-We have analyzed site-level achievement data using the California School Dashboard, Dataquest, and our student information system.
-We have presented that data to stakeholders including staff, students, parents, and community members in an effort to gain honest feedback about the needs of our students and families and to evaluate whether the plans we have in place are truly meeting the needs of the students we serve.
-In reviewing both the quantitative and qualitative data and through an evaluation of our current programs, we believe that we have developed a comprehensive plan to ensure that we accomplish our mission of being a district of academic excellence provided through supportive leadership, systems, and culture to ensure that all students graduate college and/or career ready.
+2020-21 Is the first year of operation for Banta Charter.
+We analyzed site-level achievement data and presented that data to stakeholders including staff, students, parents, and community members in an effort to gain honest feedback about the needs of our students and families and to evaluate whether the plans we have in place are truly meeting the needs of the students we serve.
+In reviewing both the quantitative and qualitative data and through an evaluation of our current programs, we believe that we have developed a comprehensive plan to ensure that we accomplish our mission of being a charter of academic excellence provided through supportive leadership, systems, and culture to ensure that all students graduate college and/or career ready.